UofT-DataBootcamp-Coursework/module_14_challenge/README.md

 Tableau Story: []() <-insert final story link

+## Analysis

-## Analysis - Bike-sharing program in Des Moines: a smart, eco-friendly, and profitable solution
+### Bike-sharing program in Des Moines: a smart, eco-friendly, and profitable solution

-What is the population of Des Moines?
+**What is the population of Des Moines?**

-How does its population compare to the population of New York City?
+**How does its population compare to the population of New York City?**

-Does the population affect the number of people who will use the bike-sharing program?
+**Does the population affect the number of people who will use the bike-sharing program?**

 + 3 pieces of supplemental info